-The initiative is nearing its launch point with a goal of collecting the health records and biospecimens of one million volunteers.
+The initiative is still in its early stages, with a goal of collecting the health records and biospecimens of one million volunteers.
 (See Appendices A and B in this report for specifics on the PMI timeline, and what information is to be collected from participants.)
-The National Institutes of Health materials, including a Frequently Asked Questions, and other materials describing what volunteers can expect, discusses briefly how privacy will be handled.
-Yet despite this, an individual considering participation and privacy experts who advocate on their behalf cannot tell how the initiative will be structured, who will hold the data, and how or whether privacy concerns will be addressed adequately.
+National Institutes of Health materials, including a Frequently Asked Questions, and other documents describing what volunteers can expect, discuss briefly how privacy will be handled.
+Yet despite this, individuals considering participation as well as privacy experts who advocate on their behalf cannot tell how the initiative will be structured, who will hold the data, what privacy laws apply, and how or whether privacy concerns will be addressed adequately.

 This document analyzes the published plans for the initiative, raises questions about how the PMI plans to address privacy, and considers in brief the implications for volunteers.
-Many details about the PMI are still unknown.
-The analysis and discussion here reflects current privacy law, which is a known commodity and not likely to change in the near future.
+Many substantive details about the PMI program are still unknown.
+The analysis and discussion here reflects current privacy law, which is a known commodity and not likely to change significantly in the near future.

-The goal of this paper is to make public the legal analysis undergirding our privacy concerns, and to identify issues that the PMI should address in the near future.
+The goal of this paper is to make public the legal analysis undergirding our privacy concerns and to identify issues that the PMI should address in the near future.